 All current requirements for standards of clinical and ethical practice issued by the seven colleges remain in place upon amalgamation.

-This document was created by the College of Dietitians of British Columbia and will be updated to reflect the amalgamation.
+This document was created by the College of Physical Therapists of British Columbia and will be updated to reflect the amalgamation.

-Indigenous Cultural Safety, Humility, and Anti-racism Practice Standard
+Indigenous Cultural Safety, Humility and Anti-Racism